kubewarden/k8s-objects/README.md

   demo.wasm /demo/ingress.json
 ```

-The code maps the current directory on the host (`pwd`) into the guest
+The command maps the current directory on the host (`pwd`) into the guest
 under the `/demo` path.
 Because of that, the guest code will find the
 `ingress.json` file at the `/demo/ingress.json` location.